Home Pest Library Ants Fire Ants

 Tawny Crazy Ant

-A note on "Native" Fire Ants.
-A native Texas species called Solenopsis xyloni does exist, but it is rarely encountered in suburban Collin County because the Red Imported Fire Ant has outcompeted it across nearly all residential property.
-When people in McKinney, Allen, Frisco, or Plano say "fire ant," they almost certainly mean the imported species covered on this page.
-No separate page exists for the native because homeowners effectively never encounter it.
+A note on native fire ants.
+A native Texas species called Solenopsis xyloni exists but is rarely encountered in suburban Collin County.
+The Red Imported Fire Ant has outcompeted it across nearly all residential property.
+When people in McKinney, Allen, Frisco, or Plano say “fire ant,” they mean the imported species on this page.

 Footnote on Tawny Crazy Ant.
 Not currently established in Collin County.
-Included here for visual reference and transport-risk identification, in case workers arrive on landscaping plants or moving truck cargo from established Texas zones (Houston, Austin, Coastal Bend).
+Included for visual reference and transport-risk ID, as workers occasionally arrive on landscaping plants or moving cargo from established Texas zones (Houston, Austin, Coastal Bend).

 Why Fire Ants Score 3 of 3 on People Risk